isotronic/react-blog/README.md

 #### /register (POST)

 Accepts a name, email address and password, the user is created and logged in, and you get a token and the userId as the response.

+#### /password/forgot (POST)

+Accepts an email address and sends an email with a password reset link to that address.

+#### /password/reset (PATCH)

+Accepts a password and changes it in the database using the token as verification for that user.

 #### /login (POST)